alexander-mackenzie/STA303/README.md

 # STA303

+Pieces of work from university course: Methods of Data Analysis II.

+Includes:

   Profile picture and its pixelated version developed in RStudio.
 Inspired by Stardew Valley aesthetic.